Password Rotation

 • If you have either new or an existing Microsoft integration, make sure that you have added required additional API Permissions when setting up Microsoft Integration on entra.microsoft.com.

-• Ensure that both settings are activated in the "Microsoft Entra ID Sync" of your Microsoft Integration in IT Glue:
+• Ensure that both settings are activated in the Microsoft Entra ID Sync section of your Microsoft Integration in IT Glue:

 • Enhance Contacts with Microsoft Entra ID

-• Enable Password Rotation for Microsoft Entra ID.
+• Enable Password Rotation for Microsoft Entra ID

-If you have both on-premises Active Directory and Microsoft Entra ID and have a requirement to rotate passwords for both, you will have the settings enabled for on-premise Active Directory, and for Microsoft Entra ID.
+If you have both on-premises Active Directory and Microsoft Entra ID and have a requirement to rotate passwords for both, you will have the settings enabled for on-premise Active Directory and for Microsoft Entra ID.

-Moreover, if you manage and store users both in Microsoft Entra ID and on-premise Active Directory and want to rotate passwords for them, please note that for users who have the same usernames it is required to have Entra Connect configured on your side in your Microsoft account.
+If you manage and store users both in Microsoft Entra ID and on-premise Active Directory and want to rotate passwords for them, please note that for users who have the same usernames it is required to have Entra Connect configured on your side in your Microsoft account.

 NOTE The Enable Password Rotation toggle activates both on-premises Active Directory and Microsoft Entra ID password rotation.